Deiv101/SQL_Project_NYC_Restaurants/README.md

 # SQL_Project_NYC_Restaurants
-Project analysis in SQL via @Codecademy on New York City
+Project analysis in SQL via @Codecademy on New York City Restaurants